Using UnCSS and grunt-uncss with WordPress

 3. I’m going to second MickCreates request to show us your complete Gruntfile.
 Thanks!

-4. MickCreates avatar
+4. MickCreates Avatar

 MickCreates